yttcs/function-calling-agent/README.md

 ### Update for week of Jul.
 21, 2025:

 1. Added text to speech using gpt-4o-mini-tts for completion.choices[0].message.content (that means the agent now has a voice)

+### Note: Update for week of Aug.
+11, 2025:
-2. Adding speech to text using gpt-4o-mini-transcribe (this means that users will be able to talk and/or type their queries)
+1. Adding speech to text using gpt-4o-mini-transcribe (this means that users can use voice to make their queries)

-#### Note: latest features will get uploaded at the end of the week.
+2. Added date tool
+3. Added time tool so the model can access UTC time and convert to user requsted time zone.

+### Currently working on error handling and refining tools to avoid orphan tool calls.